KSmith8888/Desolation-Mars/README.md

-# Desolation-Mars
+# Desolation-Mars-2074

-A Javascript strategy/RPG, still under construction.
+A JavaScript strategy/RPG, still under construction.

 Current plan is a turn-based strategy game.
 Plot will focus on surviving on mars after crash landing on the surface and discovering that your former colony has been taken over.
+It will be made entirely in vanilla JavaScript with canvas and use localStorage for saving.

 Attribution: